microsoft/sqltoolsservice/src/Microsoft.SqlTools.Hosting/README.md

 }
 ```

-Note: The base class for ExtensionServiceHost are also exposed for direct consumption and reimplementation if needed.

 ## Using the logger class

 This project also provides implmentation of logging class.
 It provides a simple way to log messages to a file.
 The logger class can be initialized with the following parameters: